git/git.github.io/rev_news/drafts/edition-46.md

   projects in the free & open source software community site.
-It is 100% open source software and includes goodies such as a wiki, mailing lists, ticketing, with neat features such as all the pages work without Javascript, and it is designed to support a email git workflow.
+It is 100% open source software and includes goodies such as a wiki, mailing lists, ticketing, with neat features such as all the pages work without Javascript, and it is designed to support an email Git workflow.
 Provided hosting is available for a low cost and contributing to the software can get one credit towards hosting.
   It was announced in a